• About

 January 01, 2019

-Very fortunate to be invited to co-develop a textile lab and sewing studio in Écomusée de l'Avesnois, Fourmies.
-Many thanks to Jenny from the Chester Beatty Library, Dublin, Solenne, Éric and Laurent from the Écomusée and Creative Museum for making this possible.
+Grateful for the opportunity to co-develop a textile lab and sewing studio at the Écomusée de l’Avesnois in Fourmies, France.
+Many thanks to Jenny at the Chester Beatty Library, Dublin, and to Solenne, Éric, and Laurent from the Écomusée and Creative Museum for their generous support and collaboration in making this project possible.

 cover-02.png